Hyperuniform random measures, transport and rigidity: Spectral characterisation of hyperuniformity

+{The most surprising implication is perhaps (ii) $ \Rightarrow\;$ (i), and it really requires to go through (iii).
+The proof can be summarised by the decomposition of the phase space formula \eqref{eq:structure-def} for $ f = 1_{ B_{ R}}$ into low and high frequencies.
+When $ f$ is irregular, e.g. $ f = 1_{ B_{ 1}}$, the low-order frequencies are equivalent to the low-order frequencies contribution for $ f$ smooth, provided by Assumption (ii).
+High-order frequencies are dealt with thanks to the translation boundedness of $ \S$ (Lemma \ref{lm:trans-bd}).}

-\end{theorem} Point (iii) immediately implies that (independently perturbed) shifted lattices $ \Z^{ d,\mu }$ from Examples \ref{ex:shifted-lattices},\ref{ex:IPL} are hyperuniform, since the structure factor vanishes at the origin.
-For a hyperuniform system, the class of functions giving reduced variance fluctuations, i.e. satisfying (ii), includes the indicator of a sphere by Lemma \ref{lm:fourier-ball}, but not the indicator of any shape, as for instance a direct geometric reasoning yields the hyperfluctuating variance for $ n\in \mathbb{N}$ going to infinity.
-Geometrically, the large variance comes from the possibility of large groups of $ n^{ d-1}$ points to cross the border of a large cube in the same direction without being compensated.
-This irregularity hence does not come from the sharp corners of the rectangles, rather from its flat edges; a similar reasoning yields that the indicator of the rectangle with ``rounded corners'' $ W = \{x + y:x\in [-10,10]^{ d},y\in B(0,1)\}$ does not satisfy (ii) either. \cite[Theorem 3.6]{HartBjo} shows that the number variance cancellation holds for so-called {\it Fourier smooth} shapes, having a uniform decay of the Fourier transform in $ (1 + \|u\|)^{ -d/2-\eta },\eta >0$.
-Possible number variance fluctuations are further discussed at Section \ref{sec:beck}.
+Point (iii) immediately implies that (independently perturbed) shifted lattices $ \Z^{ d,\mu }$ from Examples \ref{ex:shifted-lattices},\ref{ex:IPL} are hyperuniform, since the structure factor vanishes at the origin.
+For a hyperuniform system, the class of functions giving reduced variance fluctuations, i.e. satisfying (ii), includes the indicator of a ball by Lemma \ref{lm:fourier-ball}, but not the indicator of any shape, as for instance a direct geometric reasoning yields the hyperfluctuating variance for $ n\in \mathbb{N}$ going to infinity.
+Geometrically, the large variance comes from the possibility of large groups of $ O(n^{ d-1})$ points to cross the border of a large cube in the same direction without being compensated.
+This irregularity hence does not come from the sharp corners of the rectangles, rather from its flat edges; a similar reasoning yields that the indicator of the rectangle with ``rounded corners'' $ W = \{x + y:x\in [-10,10]^{ d},y\in B(0,1)\}$ does not satisfy (ii) either. \cite[Theorem 3.6]{HartBjo} shows that the number variance cancellation holds for so-called {\it Fourier smooth} shapes, having a uniform decay of the Fourier transform in $ (1 + \|u\|)^{ -(d + \gamma )/2 },\gamma >0$. {One needs an additional disorderness assumption so that the kernel shape does not modify the linear statistic asymptotic variance, see \cite[Proposition 2.2]{Coste}.